IgnitedCoder/ci_pheryphp/README.md

 # ci_pheryphp
-A simple class that allows you to use the popular phery-php library for unobtrusive ajax in CodeIgniter.
+A simple class that makes it easy for you to use the popular phery-php library for unobtrusive ajax in CodeIgniter.

+This is a work in progress.
+If you find bugs or plan to update this library then please do so and submit a PR.

+Happy CI Coding.

 Initialize phery by scanning the target class for response methods.
 This eliminates the need for phery::instance->set( ... array of response methods ), for quick setup.